thinclab/stable-baselines3/docs/guide/rl_tips.rst

 - start with shaped reward (i.e. informative reward) and simplified version of your problem
 - debug with random actions to check that your environment works and follows the gym interface:

+Two important things to keep in mind when creating a custom environment is to avoid breaking Markov assumption and properly handle termination due to a timeout (maximum number of steps in an episode).
+For instance, if there is some time delay between action and observation (e.g. due to wifi communication), you should give an history of observations as input.

+Termination due to timeout (max number of steps per episode) needs to be handled separately.
+You should fill the key in the info dict: ``info["TimeLimit.truncated"] = True``.
+If you are using the gym ``TimeLimit`` wrapper, this will be done automatically.
+You can read `Time Limit in RL <https://arxiv.org/abs/1712.00378>`_ or take a look at the `RL Tips and Tricks video <https://www.youtube.com/watch?v=Ikngt0_DXJg>`_ for more details.

 We provide a helper to check that your environment runs without error: